 4. The Postdrome

-For more details on the four phases, please read our complex migraine article.
-It goes into the phases in depth.
+For more details on these phases, please read my article - The 4 Phases of Complex Migraine Headache.
+It goes into much more depth.

 I have found treating my migraines with ice and heat to be the most effective of all treatments.